hugolpz/Sparql2Data/README.md

-Given valid SPARQL queries, an endpoint and an output format, writes the response to a local file.
+Given valid SPARQL queries, an endpoint and an output format, writes the json response to a persistent local file.

 ### Description
 Sparql2data is a tiny github-hosted tool which uses your #SPARQL query, fetch #Wikidata or other wikibase, save result daily (or weekly) into a persitent #JSON file, so your webpage doesnt wait 20secs for its data to show up.